michapietsch/what-the-alias/README.md

 ## Shell alias trainer

 I put a call to this tool into my `.zshrc`.
 Every time I open a terminal, I get reminded of one of the aliases I defined.
 This allows me to make even more use of aliases.
 In the past I often forgot that I even defined an alias, or what it was exactly.

+## Installation

+WTA is written in Rust, and you can compile the executable from source via:

+`cargo build --release`

+You then find the executable at: `target/release/wta`.
+Include this directory in your system path, or copy/move the executable as you see fit.

 ## Usage: